 Applicable health benefit plans

 The law applies to HMO, PPO, and EPO health benefit plans offered by TDI-regulated issuers in the commercial market.
 This includes plans in the individual marketplace sold on Healthcare.gov and employer plans that are fully insured.
 Enrollees covered by TDI-regulated plans should have "TDI" or "DOI" on their ID cards.
-Refer to Insurance Code §4201.652 and §4201.653.
+See Insurance Code §4201.652 and §4201.653.
+The law also applies to state employee and teacher plans administered by the Employees Retirement System and the Teacher Retirement System.

 Which plans does this law NOT apply to?

-• Medicaid or CHIP, including plans administered by managed care organizations.
-Refer to Insurance Code §4201.652.
+- Medicaid or CHIP, including plans administered by managed care organizations.
+See Insurance Code §4201.652.

 If I receive an exemption from a particular issuer, does it apply to all plans offered by that issuer?